joeA125/MSc-Report---GPP-Accessibility/README.md

 #### If using CDS API for ERA5 Land
 cdsapi

-Pease see below for further instructions reagrding this.
+Pease see below for further instructions regarding this.

 ### For preprocessing
 pykrige